-- Never attach a generator directly to the electrical system of a structure (home, RV trailer, etc.) unless a qualified electrician has properly installed the generator with a transfer switch. - Always plug electrical appliances directly into the generator using the manufacturer's supplied cords or extension cords that are grounded (3-pronged). - Inspect the cords to make sure they are fully intact and not damaged. - Do not overload a generator. - Make sure a generator is properly grounded. - Keep a generator dry.
+- Always keep generators at least 15 feet from your home and not in any closed or covered area. - Always plug electrical appliances directly into the generator using the manufacturer's supplied cords or extension cords that are grounded (3-pronged). - Inspect the cords to make sure they are fully intact and not damaged. - Do not overload a generator. - Make sure a generator is properly grounded. - Keep a generator dry. - Never refuel a generator while it is still on or hot.